-I remember when I was 14, thinking “I don’t know what I want”.
-I recognise now, how for the following decades, I had been searching for “What is there?”.
-I pursued matters both within myself and without, but came to look more and more within.
+I remember thinking when 14, “I don’t know what I want”.
+For decades, I searched for “What is there?”.
+I pursued matters both within and without myself , but came to look more and more within.

-I was lying on the bed when the children were still young, missing the mountains and the sea.
-I had a sense of the seasons entering the bedroom, and soon after realised that the whole body is what, or rather who, is wilderness; he/she encompasses all that we experience including our sense of nature, the divine, one another as well as our isolation.
+I was lying on the bed, the children were still young, thinking of the mountains and the sea.
+I had a sense of the seasons, entering the room from outside.
+I realised soon after the whole body was of the seasons, who is of wilderness.
+He/she encompasses all that we experience, including our sense of nature, the divine, one another, our connection as well as our separation.

 The human condition is a part of a whole body.
-We, as identity, and our reality we experience both outside of ourselves and within, are “projected”, ie. created and placed, by the whole body from the Nervous System.
-The whole body is in and of reality, while our reality is projection, a part of which is a virtual or seemingly real indication of reality, we usually regard as reality and refer to as the world.
+We, as identity, and our reality we experience, both outside of ourselves and within, are “projected”, ie. created and placed, by the whole body from the Central Nervous System.
+The whole body is in and of reality, while our reality is projection, a part of which is a virtual or seemingly real indication of reality, we usually regard as reality and refer to as “the world”.

-Current scientific understanding goes only so far as to consider as epiphenomena or concurrent activity, our subjective experience, associated with but not necessarily caused by brain activity.
-However, I think we should consider our self as a projected part of a whole self, whole being or whole body.
-As a projected actuality and part, we may refer beyond our self and our isolating identification with what we experience, and be involved in a relation with a whole body, in what may be considered a process of reality.
+Current scientific understanding goes only so far as to consider as epiphenomena or concurrent activity, our subjective experience and brain activity, associated with but not necessarily caused by.
+However, I think we should consider our self as a projected part of a whole self, whole being and whole body.
+As a part, we may refer beyond our self and our isolating identification with what we experience, and be involved in a relation with our whole being, in what may be considered a process of reality.

-“Orientation” is an attempt at formalising my understanding and approach to this, the human condition and reality, their relation and process.
+“Orientation” brings Reality, an Entirety, together with our part, through our whole who is of Reality.
+It formulates my understanding and approach to the human condition and reality, their relation and process.
 Gendo is more its practice and expression.

 I came to live in Australia from Japan as a child.
 I worked as a medical doctor during which time I began to appreciate and sense the human condition as a projected actuality.
-I have pursued a relation with the whole body and, together with my sons and others in my life, have come to appreciate and become familiar with some of the nuances of this relationship.
+I have pursued a relation with the whole body and, together with my sons and others in my life, have come to appreciate and become more familiar with this relationship.

 I hope the works presented here resonates with you and find some bearing on your relation with your whole and reality.